 Traffic congestion this year is expected to be worst on key routes to and from major airports nationwide as travelers headed toward flights combine with car travelers to create bottlenecks at these locations.
 Travelers who can’t avoid peak travel times should leave up to 30 minutes earlier than they would typically leave for the airport in normal traffic.
 For example, travelers headed to JFK via the LIE (Long Island Expressway) should allow an extra 31 minutes of travel time to get to the airport between 2 p.m. and 6 p.m.
 Drivers who want to avoid the worst congestion should travel outside these peak hours.

 Black Friday Forecast

-INRIX also analysed traffic levels around America’s busiest shopping centers over the last three years to predict what drivers can expect travelling around these areas on Black Friday.
+INRIX also analyzed traffic levels around America’s busiest shopping centers over the last three years to predict what drivers can expect traveling around these areas on Black Friday.
 INRIX analysis forecasts traffic congestion will peak between 1 p.m. and 5 p.m., advising shoppers to head out early to avoid the worst traffic delays and hassles finding parking at the mall.

 The following table tracks the Top 10 Busiest U.S. Shopping Centers, the peak congestion hour and the percentage change over 2013.

 For travelers wishing to stay up to date on the latest traffic conditions during the Thanksgiving holiday weekend, the INRIX XD™ Traffic app provides free, up-to-the-minute insight into current traffic conditions as well as traffic forecasts for all highways, city streets and other heavily travelled local roads nationwide.
 The App is available on iOS, Android, Blackberry, Windows Phone and Windows 8.
 To learn more about INRIX Traffic as well as download the app, visit www.inrixtraffic.com.